What Are The Duties Of A Trustee?

-The trustee is responsible for the accounting and administration of the trust.
-This includes preparing and filing income tax returns for the trust, paying those income taxes from the trust, and adhering to any and all applicable state and federal laws around trust administration.
-The trustee must also keep accurate records of all trust-related transactions.
+The Trustee is responsible for the accounting and administration of the Trust, which includes preparing and filing income tax returns for the Trust, paying those income taxes from the Trust, and adhering to any and all applicable state and federal laws around Trust administration.
+The Trustee must also keep accurate records of all related transactions.

-The trustee is responsible for investing the trust assets so that those assets earn income for the beneficiaries.
-Depending on the needs of the beneficiaries, the trustee is responsible for determining whether to invest the principal to earn income, to grow the principal in the trust, or other goals that the beneficiaries might have.
+The Trustee is responsible for investing the Trust assets to earn income for the beneficiaries.
+Depending on the needs of the beneficiaries, the Trustee is responsible for determining whether to invest the principal to earn income, to grow the principal in the Trust, or other goals that the beneficiaries might have.

-The trustee must follow the instructions of the trust in distributing income or property to the trust's beneficiaries.
-The trustee must make these distributions in a timely and responsible manner.
+The Trustee must follow the instructions of the Trust in distributing income or property to the beneficiaries.
+The Trustee must make these distributions in a timely and responsible manner.

-For advice on how to pick someone to serve as a trustee, see our article How to Choose Trustees.
+For more advice on this topic see our article: How to Choose Trustees.

 - All You Need To Know About Advance DirectivesWhen you can’t make health decisions for yourself, this is the north star...Read more